riversideresearch/hammer/README.md

 ```bash
 doxygen Doxyfile
 ```
-This will create HTML output in html/index.html.
+This will create HTML output in docs/html/index.html.

-### Contribution guidelines
-All new or modified code should be formatted with clang-format.

-Public functions, types, and macros should include Doxygen comments (@brief, @param, @return).

-Code should compile cleanly with `-Wall -Wextra -pedantic`.

 Known Issues
 ============